Spatial organization of biomass controls intrinsic permeability of porous systems: Discussion

 By contrast, under space-limited conditions, typical of fast-growing strains or nutrient-rich environments, nutrients remain accessible throughout the growth process, and the physical confinement imposed by pore geometry becomes the dominant constraining factor.
 In these conditions, once a pore is filled with biomass its growth stops, thus, $BM$ scales with the pore size, (i.e., $BM \propto A$, in other words more space, more biomass), leading towards a uniform and narrow distribution for biofilm density values $\rho = BM / A \propto \textrm{const.}$.
-This is shown in Fig.~\ref{Fig6}~$c$, where the biomass density distribution is initially broad and scales as $1/A$ but for later times it becomes narrower (for experiments see Supplementary Fig.~S10~b).\\
+This is shown in Fig.6~$c$, where the biomass density distribution is initially broad and scales as $1/A$ while becoming narrower at later times (for experiments see Supplementary Fig.~S5~b-d-f).\\

 Fig.~\ref{Fig6}~$b,d$ shows as purple solid line (semi-logarithmic plot) the overall growth obtained by summing the biomass in all pores, versus time rescaled by the characteristic growth time $t_{1/2}$.
 At early times the biomass accumulation increases exponentially fast for all scenarios.
 As soon as the rescaled time approaches $t/t_{1/2} = 1$, the $BM$ growth slows down and stabilizes over a constant value (macroscopic carrying capacity).
 For the nutrient-limited case this value is much smaller (about 100 times) than for the the space-limited one: this is expected since, for the first case, we imposed a single, same for each pore, and small carrying capacity while for the second case the carrying capacity is pore-dependent (i.e. for large pores it is larger). \\